jes5199/starloom/docs/cursor/scratchpad.md

 [ ] If needed, rename `EphemerisQuantity` to `HorizonsQuantity` (as noted in TODO.md) [ ] Add more documentation about the enums and their relationships [ ] Consider enhancing test cases with more variations of API response formats

+# Starloom Tasks

+## Current Task: Rename Observer Elements to Orbital Elements

+Need to rename "observer_elements" to "orbital_elements" in all occurrences since it was a typo.

+### Plan:
+[X] Create a new file `orbital_elements_parser.py` with updated content [X] Update imports in other files
+[X] Update test files
+[X] Update class/enum names from ObserverElementsQuantity to OrbitalElementsQuantity [X] Delete the old file once changes are complete

+✅ All tasks completed!